Prettier Formatter for Visual Studio Code

 To ensure that this extension is used over other extensions you may have installed, be sure to set it as the default formatter in your VS Code settings.
 This setting can be set for all languages or by a specific language.

 This extension will use prettier from your project's local dependencies (recommended).
 When the

-To install prettier in your project run:
+To install prettier in your project and pin its version as recommended, run:

 Configuring Default Options